Lead generation – how to attract new customers

 That may sound like a pipe dream.
 It isn’t.
 We’ve developed materials and systems for businesses that are still attracting new prospects long after our involvement came to an end.

 There is a fundamental difference between this and short-term, ‘appointment-making’ lead generation.
 That type of activity commits you to an intense, exhausting and expensive treadmill.
 Every new project requires you to brief an agency, train their telesales team and pay for the results.
 As soon as you stop paying, the activity halts.
 Your investment of time and money evaporates like mist.
-And you may not have even met the project target.

 In contrast, long-term campaigns build a relationship between you and your prospects.
 Even before you speak to them for the first time, they’ll understand your expertise and you’ll understand their interest.

-- Campaigns that run indefinitely.
+- Campaigns that run for months or years.

 - Campaigns that support your sales teams.